 So, how much electricity does the whole world use?
 First we have to learn a new word - TWh means terawatt hours.
 This measurement unit is used when measuring mass energy production and consumption.
 Just one terawatt is equal to one trillion watts (1,000,000,000,000).
-(An energy saving lightbulb requires just 20 watts or less per hour) So, to answer the question - the amount of electricity generated by the world each year is around 20,000 TWh!
+(An energy saving lightbulb requires just 20 watts or less per hour) Electricity continues to position itself as the “fuel” of the future, with global electricity demand growing by 4% in 2018.
+So, to answer the question, the amount of electricity generated by the world each year has risen to more than 23 000 TWh!
 In 1971 the world total was just 5,000 TWh. (see source below)

 Remember that electricity is like a river because when it is in use it is flowing through electrical cables very fast and being converted into other types of energy such as radiant energy in your lightbulb.
 The electricity that powered your computer ten minutes, or ten seconds ago isn’t the same electricity powering it now because, like water in a river, electricity is alway flowing - this is why your parents get electricity bills!

 Unfortunately, to make so much energy we also make a lot of pollution in the process.
 Some fuels are better for the environment than others.

 Coal and Oil